Atalanta BC: Gasperini era and European success (2016–2025)

 On 19 February 2022, a US-based consortium led by Stephen Pagliuca acquired a 55% stake of La Dea srl, the controlling company of Atalanta, previously wholly owned by the Percassi family.
 Under the new agreement, Pagliuca was named co-chairman, with Antonio Percassi staying on as chairman.
 Atalanta finished eighth in Serie A in 2022, failing to qualify for European competitions, though rebounded the next season with a fifth-place finish in Serie A and qualification to the Europa League.
 On 4 August 2023, Atalanta established a reserve team in Serie C, becoming the second Italian club to do so.
 In the 2023–24 season, Atalanta reached the 2024 Coppa Italia final, losing to Juventus 1–0, and made its debut appearance in a European final, the UEFA Europa League final.
 In that match, the team defeated Bayer Leverkusen 3–0, thanks to a hat-trick by Ademola Lookman, to claim its first trophy since 1963; this was the first time an Italian club won the competition since it changed the name and format.
 In addition, Atalanta qualified for the 2024–25 UEFA Champions League after a three-year absence from the competition.
-Ahead of the 2025-2026 season, Ivan Jurić was appointed as the new manager.
+Ahead of the 2025–26 season, Ivan Jurić was appointed as the new manager.
+But in November of the same year, he was dismissed and Raffaele Palladino took over.